SyedMozahidulIslam/CacheSim-Pro/README.md

 ## 📖 Overview

-**CacheSim Pro** is an interactive desktop application that helps Computer Science and Engineering students deeply understand how cache memory works — through real-time visualization, step-by-step simulation, and live statistics.
+**CacheSim Pro** is an interactive desktop application that helps Computer Science and Engineering students deeply understand how cache memory works through real-time visualization, step-by-step simulation, and live statistics.
+It is a gift to all my department juniors across the world.

 Instead of reading about cache hits and misses in a textbook, students can **see** them happen — with color-coded blocks, instant feedback, and side-by-side algorithm comparison.
+Thank You <3
+- SMI Fahim

 ### Who Is This For?